rudizabudi/twitter_terminal/README.md

 >
 > Optional forwarding to Discord webhooks.
 >
-> Optimized request rate keeps account (soft and hard) bann risk to a minimum.
+> Optimized request rate keeps account (soft and hard) ban risk to a minimum.

 !!!
 Caution: Risk of ban !!!
 > Do not use your main account and back it up!